Spirals and heteroclinic cycles in a spatially extended Rock-Paper-Scissors model of cyclic dominance: Analysis of traveling waves

 It remains to consider the far-field stability of the spirals.
+As can be seen in the insets in figure~\ref{fig:pspace}, the size of the spirals in the 2D simulations appears to decrease as $\zeta$ is increased.
 With $\sigma=3.2$, we find $1000\times1000$ domain-filling 2D spirals (as in Fig.~\ref{fig:TW}a) over the range $0.2\leq\zeta\leq1.2$.
-For values of~$\zeta$ outside this range, the far field of the spiral breaks up (as in $\zeta=2$ and $3$ insets in Fig.~\ref{fig:pspace}), and for $\zeta=0.2$ and $\zeta\geq1.1$, this is also seen in a larger $2000\times2000$ domain.
-This pattern is repeated with other values of~$\sigma$: in the range $0.1\leq\sigma\leq20$ (the limit of our exploration), we find stable domain-filling spirals with~$\zeta$ no more than $\frac{\sigma}{2}$.
-For $\sigma\geq2$ we also find a lower bound on $\zeta$ for such spirals, but for smaller $\sigma$ and $\zeta$, the wavelengths of the spirals (typically about $2\Lambda_H$) are so big that only two or three (or fewer) turns fit in to a $1000\times1000$ domain.
-The details of stability and its relation to domain size are worthy of further investigation~\cite{Mobilia2016}.
+For values of~$\zeta$ outside this range, the far field of the spiral breaks up, and for $\zeta=0.2$ and $\zeta\geq1.1$, this is also seen in a larger domains.
+This pattern is repeated with other values of~$\sigma$: in the range $0.1\leq\sigma\leq20$, we find stable domain-filling spirals in a finite range of~$\zeta$; for small~$\sigma$ and~$\zeta$, the wavelengths of the spirals are so big that only a few turns fit in to the domain.
+The spiral wavelengths are typically about $2\Lambda_H$, which suggests from~\eqref{eq:hopf} that for small~$\sigma$ the wavelength scales as~$\sigma^{-\frac{1}{2}}$.
+The same scaling can be deduced from the results (based on a completely different approach) of~\cite{Szczesny2014}